 With the summer season, however, comes the dreaded “summer slide” (i.e. the term used to describe the academic regression statistically demonstrated to occur in students over the summer).
 In order to combat a stall in your child’s academic progress this upcoming season, Witt offers five tips to keep a child interested in reading and continuing to grow in the world of the written word.

-1) Visit the public library every week
+Step 1: Visit the public library every week

 Witt notes that research shows that giving access to books is one of the most important factors in successfully teaching children to read.
 To the benefit of all, you never have to look too far to find reading materials.
 Public libraries offer an abundance of books for all ages, helpful librarians, and a very nurturing environment for the child.
 Schedule a summer outing to your local library and you’ll find limitless choices for children to find something interesting for them to digest.

-Can’t make it to your local library?
-Plenty of other options abound.
 “Little Libraries” are continually popping up in neighborhoods and public areas nationwide, and school book fairs, garage sales, or online shopping offer great (and inexpensive) options for stocking up on books.
 There’s no reason to spend too much or try too hard to find a great book for a child.

-2) Help your kids discover their “just right books”
+Step 2: Help your kids discover their “just right books”

 The best books for children to read are the ones they’re interested in.
 Witt says that finding the right genre, author, or topic can deeply spark a lasting interest in reading in general.
 It could be comic books, magazines, or even books that have more pictures than not.